shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Modifier

-A modifier can accept a value and change it arbitrarily.
+A modifier accepts a value and can change it arbitrarily.

 ``` c#
 public interface IModifier<T> {